fgsanlop/fgsanlop/README.md

 # **Hello friend, hello friend... 🤖**

-I am **Fernando**.
-24 years old.
+I'm **Fernando**.
+I've been around since 1997.
 I love programming but I also like to draw and play football when I'm not breaking my head.

 > _“What if changing the world was just about being here, by showing up no matter how many times we get told we don’t belong.”_